nielsboecker/HoloRepository-Core/HoloPipelines/README.md

  npm install -g gltf-pipeline
 ```

-Finally please run *setupDirectory.py* to setup the directory structure and download sample dicom and nifti files which can be used for testing.
+(optional)Run *setupDirectory.py* to download sample dicom and nifti files which can be used for manual testing.

-Downloaded files from *setupDirectory.py* can be deleted by running *cleanUp.py*
+Downloaded files from *setupDirectory.py* and all the produced 3D models can be deleted by running *cleanUp.py*

 ## Usage:
 Example